HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/access/index.md

 ![](../../../../assets/HCL_Presentation_Designer_Add_Items_Panel.png)

 The **Add Items** panel contains the user elements that you can drag and drop to the canvas.
 The **Source** field contains a dropdown menu where you can select an element source.
-The list of draggable elements in the **Add Items** panel depends on the element source you selected in this field.
+The list of elements you can drag in the **Add Items** panel depends on the element source you selected in this field.

 #### Style